msu-alglab/coaster/code_summary.md

         * if the range for the maximum weight is [x,x] for some x, we know the max weight
         * if any edge has weight 1, we know there is a path of weight 1
-    * Fixes combinations of weights and tries to solve using dynamic programming by calling `solve` from `dp.py` (see below)
+    * Fixes combinations of weights found in graph and tries to solve using dynamic programming by calling `solve` from `dp.py` (see below).
+Combinations of weights get less restrictive, so the final call (if we made it there) would have no weights fixed.
+(This is the theoretical algorithm given in the Toboggan paper.)

 #### Dynamic programming: `dp.py`

+Primary function is `solve`:
+* Takes in an `Instance` object, the original graph, and a length `k` list of guessed weights
+* As in the Toboggan paper, the general idea is to generate routings (i.e., sets of `k` paths) through the graph node by node in the topological ordering.
+Once all routings at vertex `v` are known, we can compute routings at vertex `v+1`.